 Historic site and monument in Saint-Cirgues-de-Prades, Ardèche

-Note first the Romanesque portal open to the south, very simple, without tympanum, with its large arches, two of which rest on small columns and a key bearing an inscription "IIII".
+The Romanesque portal is open to the south is very simple, without eardrum with large arching of which 2 rely on small columns.